Here’s my Stratosphere Hotel Review. You know the one – the hotel with a rollercoaster on top of the building in Las Vegas…

-It was that waiting that got me
+It was that waiting that got me.

 My stomach is flipping now remembering the feeling of being sat there helpless and just waiting to be shot into the air.
-Another few thousand $$$ had probably been gambled away in Vegas in the time it took for us to start.I was in sheer panic mode.
-This was it, this was how I was going to die.
-Not a bad view for a last one.
+Another few thousand $$$ had probably been gambled away in Vegas in the time it took for us to start.
+It felt like an age.

-“Thank god you only do it once”
+“Thank god you only do it once”– Me, to Las Vegas

 My friend had said it was just a one time thing, when you’re down, you’re down.
-Turns out he lied and up I was again, flailing my legs above the Las Vegas strip.
+Turns out he lied and up I was again, flailing my legs over 1000ft above the Las Vegas strip.

 Bleugh.
 That Taco Bell I’d had earlier was on it’s way up.

 No more than 30 seconds later and it was over.

 They wouldn’t let me take my camera on, but this jammy guy took it on.
 Here’s the ride in it’s full glory…

-Rollercoasters on the Stratosphere
+Rollercoasters on top of the Stratosphere

 As I said, there were two other rides on top of the Stratosphere, both of which looked far too traumatic.
 I could barely hold my camera in place for a photo my hands were shaking too much, but these videos explain it all…

 On Insanity you get strapped into a ‘claw’ which then moves out over the edge of the 1000ft skyscraper and then slowly opens up and spins you around with no ground beneath.

 The other one, the absolutely horrendous looking X Scream is like a car on a small strip.
 You sit in it and the strip tilts so you look like you’re about to faceplant into the ground, then tips you back again so you fall backwards.

-I really didn’t feel like either of these two would make my life any better, so I chose to avoid and get to seeing Las Vegas.
+I really didn’t feel like either of these two would make my life any better, so I chose to avoid riding them and get to seeing Las Vegas.
 I’d had enough of hanging about on top of skyscrapers.